Transfer Pricing Regulation in Costa Rica

 - Net Transaction Margin Method.

-It also indicates that in the case of commodities, the use of a methodology based on international valuation in the commodities markets is allowed.
+The commodities’ case is also indicated as allowed for the use of a methodology based on international valuation in the commodities markets.

 Comparability Criteria in Costa Rica

-Article 60, of the SRA regulations, states that in order to carry out the comparability analysis, the following criteria must be taken into consideration:
+Article 60 of the ITL Regulations, states that in order to perform the comparability analysis, the following criteria must be taken into consideration:

 - Characteristics of the operation to be analyzed.